 - A man taking his wife’s last name

 - Both partners choosing a last name different from either of theirs

 - A same-sex marriage partner changing his or her last name

 Changing your name isn’t typically hard to do.
-Just be sure to review the laws in your state ahead of time so you don’t encounter any surprises and find yourself delayed.
+Just be sure to review the laws in your state ahead of time so you don’t encounter any surprises and find yourself delayed during the change process.

 How to Change Your Name After Marriage

 You probably guessed that you need your marriage license to change your name.
 And you’re right.
-In fact, you need several certified copies (request these from the county clerk where you were married).
+In fact, you need several certified copies of your marriage license and marriage certificate (request these from the county clerk where your marriage license application was filed).
 Some states offer both short- and long-form marriage licenses—request the long forms.
-Once you have those copies, you’re ready to start the name change process.
+Once you have those copies from the county clerk’s office, you’re ready to start the name change process.

 Social Security Card